JayaswalVivek/Transformer_Encoder/README.md

 2. it does not make use of masking during the training process; and
 3. it makes the use of position-based encoding optional.

-Consequently, the current implementation aims to faciliate an understanding of the encoder-based architecture for predictive modelling.
+Consequently, the current implementation aims to facilitate an understanding of the encoder-based architecture for predictive modelling.
 It can be used to explore the change in RMSE owing to an inclusion/exclusion of position-based encoding and a change in the --
 1. number of input dimensions in an attention layer;
 2. number of attention heads;
 3. number of dimensions in the feedforward network; or